 The Strategic Org Structure?

 Most organizations have stuck with a legacy org structure where the functional silos are clearly defined.
 The challenge this kind of structure causes is to recognize and respond more quickly to the need for cross-functional and cross-silo projects and initiatives.
 The re-visualization of the org structure, functions, and roles should align with strategic objectives, not strict operational silos.
+Instead of thinking of your organization in terms of functional silos, consider it as more of an organism that evolves and mutates with the operating environment and strategic demands.
 This strategic alignment will mitigate cross-silo friction that results when competing priorities clash.

 Define your strategic goals: Identify the key objectives you want your organization to achieve.
 This could include increasing revenue, improving customer satisfaction, expanding into new markets, or developing new products or services.
 This will help you determine the roles and responsibilities needed to achieve these goals.